Why do Mexicans always cross the border in twos?

 Once upon a time, there were three kingdoms, all bordering on the same lake.
 For centuries, these kingdoms had fought over an island in the middle of that lake.
 One day, they decided to have it out, once and for all.

-The first kingdom was quite rich, and sent an army of 25 knights, each with three squires.
+The first kingdom was quite rich and sent an army of 25 knights, each with three squires.
 The night before the battle, the knights jousted and cavorted as their squires polished armor, cooked food, and sharpened weapons.
-The second kingdom was not so wealthy, and sent only 10 knights, each with 2 squires.
+The second kingdom was not so wealthy and sent only 10 knights, each with two squires.
 The night before the battle, the knights cavorted and sharpened their weapons as the squires polished armor and prepared dinner.
-The third kingdom was very poor, and only sent one elderly knight with his sole squire.
+The third kingdom was very poor and only sent one elderly knight with his sole squire.
 The night before the battle, the knight sharpened his weapon, while the squire, using a looped rope, slung a pot high over the fire to cook while he prepared the knight’s armor.

 The next day, the battle began.
 All the knights of the first two kingdoms had cavorted a bit too much (one should never cavort while sharpening weapons and jousting) and could not fight.
 The squire of the third kingdom could not rouse the elderly knight in time for combat.
 So, in the absence of the knights, the squires fought.